scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Similar work with radial basis function networks can be found in reference :cite:`Li2003`.
 Nevertheless, deep learning applications in CFD did not get much attention until this decade, thanks to modern computing technology, including GPUs, cloud computing, high-level libraries like PyTorch and TensorFlow, and their Python APIs.

-Solving partial differential equations with neural networks is particularly interesting to CFD researchers and practitioners.
+Solving partial differential equations with deep learning is particularly interesting to CFD researchers and practitioners.
-The name physics-informed neural network (PINN) was coined by Raissi et al. (:cite:`raissi_physics-informed_2019`) to describe such an application of deep learning.
+The PINN (physics-informed neural network) method denotes an approach to incorporate deep learning in CFD applications, where solving partial differential equations plays the key role.
 These partial differential equations include the well-known Navier-Stokes equations—one of the Millennium Prize Problems.
 The universal approximation theorem (:cite:`hornik_approximation_1991`) implies that neural networks can model the solution to the Navier-Stokes equations with high fidelity and capture complicated flow details as long as networks are big enough.
+The concept of PINN can be dated back to :cite:`dissanayake_neural-network-based_1994`, and the name of PINN was coined in :cite:`raissi_physics-informed_2019`.
+Human-provided data are not necessity in PINN's algorithm :cite:`lu_deepxde:_2021`, making it a potential alternative to traditional CFD solvers.
-This deep learning application is sometimes branded as unsupervised learning—it does not rely on human-provided data, making it sounds very *"AI."*
+Sometimes it is branded as unsupervised learning—it does not rely on human-provided data, making it sounds very *"AI."*
 It is unsurprising to see headlines like *"AI has cracked the Navier-Stokes equations"* in recent popular science articles (:cite:`hao_ai_2020`).

-The PINN method promises several advantages over traditional numerical methods (such as finite volume methods).
+Data-free PINN and an alternative to traditional CFD solvers may sound attractive.
+However, PINN can also be used under data-driven configurations, and data-driven PINN may perform better than the data-free setting.
+In fact, as stated by Cai et al. :cite:`cai_physics-informed_2021`, PINN is not meant to be a replacement of the existing CFD solvers due to its inferior accuracy and efficiency.
+The most useful applications of PINN should be those with some given data, and thus the models are trained against the data.
+For example, when we have experimental measurements or partial simulation results (coarse-grid data, limited numbers of snapshots, etc.) from traditional CFD solvers, PINN may be useful to reconstruct the flow or to be a surrogate model.

+Nevertheless, data-free PINN promises several advantages over traditional solvers, and using data-free PINN to replace traditional solvers is still of great interest to researchers (e.g., :cite:`karali_novel_2021`).
-First, it is a mesh-free scheme.
-A mesh-free scheme benefits engineering problems in which fluid flows interact with objects of complicated geometries.
+First, it is a mesh-free scheme, which benefits engineering problems where fluid flows interact with objects of complicated geometries.
 Simulating these fluid flows with traditional numerical methods usually requires high-quality unstructured meshes.
 Such meshes need time-consuming human intervention in the pre-processing stage before actual simulations.
 The second benefit of PINN is that the trained models approximate the governing equations' general solutions, meaning there is no need to solve the equations repeatedly for different flow parameters.